bitatomy/melon/README.md

 A project focused on teaching myself Android Development.
 Google's Android website is one of the primary resources I followed in addition to various books.

+# Fragments

+* If the lowest system version you support is API level 11 or higher, then you can use a regular Activity instead of FragmentActivity which is available via v4 Support Library.
+* FragmentManager class provides methods that allow you to add, remove, and replace fragments to an activity at runtime in order to create a dynamic experience.

 # License

 GNU GENERAL PUBLIC LICENSE